overloop-crm/overloop-api-doc/source/includes_main/_organizations.md

 updated_at | *NULL* | ISO 8601 format with timezone offset

-**Note:** This method accepts an optional URL parameter `return_existing`, which can be set to true (default=false), that will return the existing organization (with HTTP status code = 200) if an organization with that name already exists.
+This method accepts an optional URL parameter `return_existing`.
+When set to true (default is false), that will return an existing organization if an organization with that name already exists (with 200 HTTP status code, 422 otherwise).

 ### Returns
 Returns the [organization object](#the-organization-object).